thybag/quick-spot/readme.md

 * `quickspot:result` - Fired whenever a quickspot displays some results
 * `quickspot:noresults` - Fired whenever a quickspot search finds no results.
 * `quickspot:resultsfound` - Fired whenever a quickspot search returns results.
+* `quickspot:ready` - Fired when quickspot is fully loaded
+* `quickspot:loaded` - Fired whenever a new datastore is attached & ready
+* `quickspot:init` - Fired the first time quickspot loads its datastore

 A few additional options can be accessed via setting certain attributes on the search data object.
 These can either be set within callbacks, or as part of the initial data set.